MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 ---
-title: "Sign up for a free trial of Dynamics 365 Customer Voice | MicrosoftDocs"
+title: "Sign up for a free Dynamics 365 Customer Voice trial | MicrosoftDocs"
 description: "You can sign up for a free 30-day trial of Dynamics 365 Customer Voice.
-This topic explains how to sign up for Dynamics 365 Customer Voice trial." ms.date: 06/02/2021 ms.service: dynamics-365-customervoice ms.topic: article
+This topic explains how to sign up for Dynamics 365 Customer Voice trial." ms.date: 06/30/2021 ms.service: dynamics-365-customervoice ms.topic: article
 author: sbmjais